Chefinyou

 Purple, Orange, Green & Yellow Cauliflower Fritters Recipe

 Overcast skies have been haunting us last few weeks.
 A rain lover like me, using the word "haunting" must have surprised the hell out of people who know me.
 Well, I know!
 But earlier I was alone and free to do as I liked.
 But now, I am dependent on someone, who in turn is dependent on me for his moods!
 And believe you me - he gets cranky when he is made to sit at home all day!
 But I get cranky when there is too much sunshine.
-In this war of "crankiness" - no prizes for guessing who finally gets the last word!.
-That little brat is more adamant than I ever was!
+In this war of "crankiness" - no prizes for guessing who finally gets the last word!;).
 So what do I do when I cannot take him out in this gloomy rainy weather (and maintain my sanity in the process)?
-Make these cauliflower fritters.
+Make these cauliflower fritters that we both love.

 Purple, Orange, Green & Yellow Cauliflower Fritters Recipe